 This habit affects the IT band (also named as the Iliotibial tract, Tensor fascia latae and TFL).

 With every stride and step we take the TFL plays the important role of stabilising the leg as it passes through the midline of the stride.
 The harder we slam our foot down or throw our leg out to the side the more the TFL tenses up.
 This muscle will also be hypertoned if the spine is habitually leaning to one side.
 If we lean to the left then the right TFL will tense up and vice-versa.
 This little muscle is very prone to a deep hypertonic state.
 In this state it will pull on the IT band causing pain, misalignment and can even spread into the buttock muscles and contribute to Sciatic nerve irritation.

 We often will have one leg which has a longer stride.
 This is usually the dominant leg.
 One can observe this on video and by the sound or rhythm of our footfall being unequal.
 It is most optimal to have equal stride lengths.

 This type of running can be due to the knock-kneed type.
 The feet flare out with every step.

-Some runners look like they are serving tea on a tray.
-They have their heads poked forwards, shoulders immobile and tensed up, elbows bent into a position where it looks like they are serving tea.
+They have their heads poked forwards, shoulders immobile and tensed up, elbows bent into a position where it looks like they are serving a tray of tea.